KxSystems/docs/docs/ref/accumulators.md

 ### Over

-The function Over derives from a non-unary iterable is an aggregate: it reduces lists and dictionaries to atoms.
+The function Over derives from a non-unary value is an aggregate: it reduces lists and dictionaries to atoms.

-For empty right argument/s the atom result depends on the iterable and, if the derived function is variadic, on how it is applied.
+For empty right argument/s the atom result depends on the value and, if the derived function is variadic, on how it is applied.

-If the iterable is a **binary function with a known identity element** $I$, and the derived function is applied as a unary, the result is $I$.
+If the value is a **binary function with a known identity element** $I$, and the derived function is applied as a unary, the result is $I$.

 ```q
 q)(+/)mt    / 0 is I for +